Nathaniel Peabody Rogers

-Nathaniel Peabody Rogers (June 3, 1794 – October 16, 1846) was an American attorney turned abolitionist writer, who served, from June 1838 until June 1846, as editor of the New England anti-slavery newspaper Herald of Freedom.
-He was also an activist for temperance, women's rights, and animal rights.
+Nathaniel Peabody Rogers (June 3, 1794 – October 16, 1846) was an American attorney, writer, editor, and abolitionist activist.
+From June 1838 to June 1846, he edited the New England anti-slavery newspaper Herald of Freedom.
+He was also active in the temperance, women's rights, and animal rights movements.

 Biography

-A native of the New Hampshire town of Plymouth, Nathaniel Peabody Rogers was the fifth child of Harvard-educated physician and poet, John Rogers (1755–1814), and his wife, Betsy Mulliken.
-Young Nathaniel entered Dartmouth College in 1811 but, within a few months, suffered severe internal damage while participating in a game of football, and was forced to withdraw for a year of recuperation, with the injuries continuing as a source of pain for the remainder of his life, ultimately contributing to his death at age 52.
-Returning to Dartmouth, he graduated in 1816, studied law with Salisbury attorney and future Massachusetts congressman Richard Fletcher until 1819, and was admitted to the New Hampshire Bar that year.
-In 1822, he married Mary Porter Farrand; they had 8 children.
+Rogers was born in Plymouth, New Hampshire, the fifth child of John Rogers (1755–1814), a Harvard-educated physician and poet, and his wife, Betsy Mulliken.
+He entered Dartmouth College in 1811, but withdrew within a few months after sustaining severe internal injuries during a game of football.
+He returned to Dartmouth after a year of recuperation, and the injury remained a source of pain for the rest of his life.
+He graduated in 1816, studied law with the Salisbury attorney and future Massachusetts congressman Richard Fletcher until 1819, and was admitted to the New Hampshire Bar that year.
+In 1822, he married Mary Porter Farrand; they had eight children.

-In 1838, giving up a lucrative 19-year legal practice in his native Plymouth and moving to Concord, he became editor of the abolitionist newspaper Herald of Freedom, to which he had been contributing articles since its 1835 founding by the New Hampshire Anti-Slavery Society.
-His editorial writings noted for an impulsive, unaffected, witty, sometimes sarcastic, style as well as for poetic descriptions of nature, were widely reprinted in New York Tribune and other anti-slavery newspapers, under the pen name "The Old Man of the Mountain".
+In 1838, Rogers ended a 19-year legal practice in Plymouth and moved to Concord, where he became editor of the abolitionist newspaper Herald of Freedom.
+He had contributed to the paper since its founding in 1835 by the New Hampshire Anti-Slavery Society.
+His editorials, written under the pen name "The Old Man of the Mountain", were reprinted in the New York Tribune and other anti-slavery newspapers.

-In 1840, he represented New Hampshire abolitionists in London at the World Anti-Slavery Convention, but he withdrew in protest when the convention refused to seat American women delegates.
-He did however appear in the painting that recorded the convention.
+In 1840, Rogers represented New Hampshire abolitionists at the World Anti-Slavery Convention in London.
+He withdrew in protest after the convention refused to seat American women delegates.
+Rogers was later included in the painting of the convention by Benjamin Robert Haydon.

-Returning to America and finding himself widely praised for supporting equality of the sexes, as well as equality of color, he received offers to head major newspapers and became known as a public speaker on issues of temperance, women's rights and the abolition of slavery, in the process becoming the subject of Henry David Thoreau's 1844 Dial essay, "Herald of Freedom", which Thoreau revised for its 1846 republication in memoriam of Rogers.
+After his return to the United States, Rogers became known as a public speaker on temperance, women's rights, and abolition.
+Henry David Thoreau wrote about him in the 1844 Dial essay "Herald of Freedom", which Thoreau revised for republication in 1846 after Rogers's death.